UK Construction Safety Glossary

 HAVS (Hand-Arm Vibration Syndrome)

 A condition caused by regular and prolonged exposure to hand-arm vibration from power tools and equipment such as breakers, grinders, and compactors.
 HAVS can cause permanent damage to nerves, blood vessels, muscles, and joints in the hands and arms.
-The Control of Vibration at Work Regulations 2005 set exposure action and limit values that employers must comply with.
+The Control of Vibration at Work Regulations 2005 set exposure action values (EAV) and exposure limit values (ELV) that employers must comply with.
+Workers at risk require health surveillance.

 Hazard

 Anything that has the potential to cause harm, including physical agents, chemical substances, biological organisms, and psychosocial factors.
-In construction, common hazards include working at height, moving machinery, electrical installations, and manual handling.
+In construction, common hazards include working at height, moving machinery, electrical installations, manual handling, and hazardous substances.
 Identifying hazards is the first step in the risk assessment process.

 Health and Safety File